 - Additional guidance on quality control and homogeneity testing for calculation of extremes indices with RClimDex developed by Carol McSweeney and John Caesar

 FClimDexThe FClimDex is a FORTRAN program that conducts data quality control and computes all the indices.
-Note that a FORTRAN 90 compiler is required to use this program.

 ClimDexAn older MicroSoft Excel based indices software ClimDex, developed by Byron Gleason of the U.S. National Climatic Data Centre is still available.
 This software was used at the Caribbean Regional Climate Change workshop was held in Kingston, Jamaica in January 2001.
 Note that this software does not include recent improvements recommended by ET and is not supported anymore.